metalman3797/Cura-Dremel-Printer-Plugin/README.md

 # Installation

 To install the plugins, follow the instructions below:

+**Note:** Prior versions of this plugin are incompatible with Cura 3.4  Users upgrading from an older version may experience Cura crashing after upgrading.
+A fix for this is outlined below

 0. [Download and install Cura](https://ultimaker.com/en/products/ultimaker-cura-software) on your machine.
 This plugin has been tested on Windows 10 Professional 64 bit edition, and MacOS 10.12 (Sierra), but this plugin should work equally well on linux or any other operating system that Cura supports.